Mary Reibey: Early life

 Reibey, baptised Molly Haydock, was born on 12 May 1777 in Bury, Lancashire, England.
-Following the death of her parents, she was reared by a grandmother and sent into service.
-She ran away, and was arrested for stealing a horse in August 1791.
+Following the death of her parents, she was reared by her grandmother and sent into service.
+She ran away and was arrested for stealing a horse in August 1791.
 At the time, she was disguised as a boy and was going under the name of James Burrow.
 Sentenced to seven years' transportation, she arrived in Sydney, Australia, on the Royal Admiral in October 1792.

 Letter written by Reibey to her aunt Penelope Hope.
 Written from on board the ship the day after arriving in Botany Bay, Sydney, on 8 October 1792.

 Life and career in Australia

 On 7 September 1794, 17-year-old Mary married Thomas Reibey, after he had proposed to her several times; she finally agreed to marry the junior officer on the store ship Britannia.
 Reibey also used the surnames Raiby, Reiby and Reibey interchangeably; the family adopted the spelling Reibey in later years.
 Thomas Reibey was granted land on the Hawkesbury River, where he and Mary lived and farmed following their marriage.
 They built a farmhouse called Reibycroft, which is now listed on the Register of the National Estate.

 Thomas Reibey commenced a cargo business along the Hawkesbury River to Sydney and later moved to Sydney.
 Thomas Reibey's business undertakings prospered, enabling him in 1804 to build a substantial stone residence on a further grant of land near Macquarie Place.
 He acquired several farms on the Hawkesbury River and traded in coal, cedar, furs and skins.
-He entered into a partnership with Edward Wills, and trading activities were extended to the Bass Strait, the Pacific Islands and, from 1809 to China and India.
+He entered into a partnership with Edward Wills, and trading activities were extended to the Bass Strait, the Pacific Islands and, from 1809, to China and India.

 When Thomas Reibey died on 5 April 1811, Mary assumed sole responsibility for the care of seven children and the control of numerous business enterprises.
 She was no stranger to this task, having managed her husband's affairs during his frequent absences from Sydney.
-Now a woman of considerable wealth by her husband's businesses, Reibey continued to expand her business interests.
-In 1812 she opened a new warehouse in George Street and in 1817 extended her shipping operations with the purchase of further vessels.
+Now a woman of considerable wealth through her husband's businesses, Reibey continued to expand her business interests.
+In 1812, she opened a new warehouse in George Street and, in 1817, extended her shipping operations with the purchase of further vessels.
 In the same year, the Bank of New South Wales was founded in her house in Macquarie Place.